thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 `Psyanim 2`'s decision-making framework offers `finite state machines` (or *FSMs*) via the `PsyanimFSM` and `PsyanimFSMState` classes.

+While `psyanim2` does not have full support for `hierarchical FSMs` at the moment, it does support a simpler version as described by Ian Millington in his book `Artificial Intelligence for Games`:

+> An implementation of hierarchical state machines could be made significantly simpler than this by requiring that transitions can only occur between states at the same level.
+With this limitation in force, all the recursion code can be eliminated.
+> If you don’t need crosshierarchy transitions, then the simpler version will be easier to implement.

+This simpler hierarchical FSM, called `PsyanimBasicHFSM`, is implemented similar to [pushdown automata](https://en.wikipedia.org/wiki/Pushdown_automaton), but with entire sub-state machines rather than just states, so a 'history' of states is automatically kept internally in the underlying stack data structure and the hierarchy is enforced by position within the stack.

-While `PsyanimFSM` does not support `hierarchical FSMs` at the moment, the framework can always be extended with `heirarchical FSM`s or `behavior trees` or a hybrid of the two at a later time.
+That said, `psyanim2` can always be extended with full-featured `heirarchical FSMs` or `behavior trees` (or a hybrid of the two) at a later time should the need arise.

 ---